mindful-ai-dude/gemini-multi-agent-ev-researcher/README.md

    - `austin_report.docx`: Word version of the report
    - `austin_report.md`: Markdown version of the report
    - `austin_stations_map.html`: Interactive map of charging stations

+### How Location Lookup Works
+- The system uses an async geocoding helper to convert city/state to latitude/longitude.
+- No manual latitude/longitude entry is required for typical use—just specify the city and state.
+- This ensures compatibility with the latest NREL API requirements.

 ## 📊 Output Examples